crystalfiction/rpg-simulator/README.md

 #### Working

 - [ ] re-implement actions controller on player/enemy entities
-    - [x] implement fundamental systems: resource collection, encounters, player stat progression
-    - [ ] implement timed actions, including player find/movement actions
     - _I have considered how to implement time in this game, and I believe the best model is this:_
         - _the time controller asserts when time cycles occur and how long they are_
         - _entity actions have a certain duration consisting of time cycle integers_
         - _entity actions are carried out until completion, but are only evaluated during time cycles_
             - _since entity actions are whole integers, action completion will be determined by the number of time cycles, rather than the length of the events occuring during a time cycle_
             - _this also means we can clear up any errors before the start of the next cycle, but after (and not during)events/actions have occurred_

 #### Done